TimJentzsch/bevy_new_2d/README.md

   <summary>Run release builds</summary>

 - Use `bevy run --release --no-default-features` to run a native release build.
-- Use `bevy run --profile web-release --no-default-features web` to run a web release build.
+- Use `bevy run --release --no-default-features web` to run a web release build.

 </details>